 5-Recruiting: You have to be relentless.
 You’re recruiting non-stop (rules change all the time though so know the rules).
 Writing letters, phone calls, evaluations, on-campus visits…always have to be working.
 Potential recruits are invited to football games in the Fall enabling the coaching staff at MSU a chance to spend time with recruits.
 It’s vital you learn about a kid off the court.

 6-Relationships: At Michigan State you build and nurture relationships.
 Every day you can meet someone new.
 You build friendships that last forever.
-Coach Izzo is big on this with MSU summer camp.
+Coach Izzo is big on relationships during basketball camp during the summer.
 Coaches meeting coaches.
-Campers meeting campers, etc. Working camp in the summer gave me an opportunity to meet some great basketball people; to this day, 12 years later I still have contact with guys I worked at camp.
-I once watched Draymond Green work out.
+Campers meeting campers, etc. Working camp in the summer gave me an opportunity to meet some great basketball people; to this day, years later I still have contact with guys I worked with at camp.
+One day in the summer I watched Draymond Green work out.
 After the workout he came over to me and introduced himself.
 That gesture says a lot about a young man at MSU.
 “Get to know the person next to you that you don’t know,” says Izzo.

 7-Rebound and Defense: If there’s two ‘on-court’ traits that sticks out in my mind about Michigan State it’s rebounding and defense; the Spartans pride themselves on crashing the boards and pursuing the ball.
 Everyone hits the glass.
 Everyone rebounds.
 You learn to battle at MSU.
 At the defensive end of the floor you never relax.
 If you don’t check someone at MSU, you can sit on the bench.
 Izzo is famous for his “war drill”.
 It’s all out, no holds barred.
 I once saw two players go at each other for four straight possessions and rip each other’s jersey and draw blood.
 Bottom line is you have to possess a warrior’s mentality to rebound and defend at Michigan State.